staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 ### Debugging the inner workings

-[Ondřej Pro-Tip](https://github.com/phpstan/phpstan/issues/10027#issuecomment-1770318942): If you need to know, why PHPStan decided to not use the result cache you can `diff` the result-cache file before and after the run.
+[Ondřej Pro-Tip](https://github.com/phpstan/phpstan/issues/10027#issuecomment-1770318942): If you need to know in detail, why PHPStan decided to not use the result cache you can `diff` the result-cache file before and after the run.
 That can be especially helpful in CI environments, when debugging the problem at hand is pretty hard.

 ### Result cache on the developer machine